Personal Injury Lawyer in New York

 Were you injured by another’s negligent acts?

 Not only is every one of our personal injury cases supervised by a partner, but each claim is also prepared thoroughly and professionally so that, if needed, we can go to trial without delay.
-We are not interested in making a quick buck by simply settling as many cases as possible.
+Unlike other New York City personal injury law firms, we are not interested in making a quick buck by simply settling as many cases as possible.

 In fact, to provide you with the best possible service, we intentionally limit our personal injury practice to a select group of serious and significant cases.
 This allows us to make sure your case gets the attention it needs.